galikbence/genome_annotation/README.md

    - PROTEIN
    - TRANSCRIPT

-These are the only input types accepted by EVM currently.
-An example weight file looks like:
+These are the only input types accepted by EVM.
+An example weights file looks like:

          TRANSCRIPT	GMAP	10
          PROTEIN	exonerate	5